Information for International Students

 - A $75 application fee.
 This fee cannot be waived or deferred.

 - One official transcript from all colleges/universities attended, undergraduate and graduate, where (nine) 9 or more credits were taken are required.
 If they are not mailed directly from the college/university, they should be enclosed in sealed envelopes signed by the college/university.
 If the official transcripts and/or degree certificate(s) are not in English, notarized English language translations in duplicate must accompany them.
 Do not list colleges/universities where (eight) 8 or fewer credits were taken.

 - Letters of recommendation (academic references) from two (2) professors or instructors who have taught you in courses in the field you are applying to here.
 After submission of the electronic application, we will send an email to each referee giving them instructions on how to electronically deliver the recommendation to the Graduate School.
-All recommendations will be considered confidential unless the applicant doesn't waive his/her right of access.
+All recommendations are considered non-confidential unless the applicant waives his/her right of access.

 - GRE (Graduate Record Examination)-General Test required by nearly all graduate programs - (refer to Degrees and Programs Offered)